Same Words, Different Judgments: How Preferences Vary Across Modalities: Results

 \textbf{PRISM vs. External Annotators.} To test whether the original PRISM ratings, where the person interacting with the model did the rating, differed from external annotators, we conducted paired $t$-tests comparing PRISM ratings to each external group (AI-Text, AI-Audio, Human-Text, Human-Audio) at the clip level (raw score mean).
 We report our results in Table~\ref{tab:agree}.
 Notably, human-audio ratings aligned most closely with PRISM ratings ($\bar{d} = 1.15$, $p = .374$), suggesting that audio evaluation may better approximate the original interactive rating context, though the non-significant result precludes strong claims.

-\textbf{AI Difference Predicts Human Agreement.} To examine whether AI-generated rating discriminability predicts human inter-rater reliability, we computed per-prompt intraclass correlation coefficients (ICC(2,1)).
-For each prompt, we calculated the absolute mean difference between AI ratings for the two response options.
-We then fit a linear regression model predicting human ICC from AI difference, modality, and their interaction (ICC $\sim$ AI\_diff $\times$ Modality).
-To assess robustness, we conducted Spearman correlations between AI differentiation and human ICC within each modality as a non-parametric check.
-We report the results in Table \ref{tab:AI_Pred}.
-When AI ratings sharply distinguished between two responses, human raters also tended to agree more with each other, regardless of modality.
+\textbf{AI Difference Predicts Human Agreement.} For each prompt we computed human ICC(2,1) and the absolute mean difference between AI ratings for the two responses, then regressed ICC $\sim$ AI\_diff $\times$ Modality with Spearman correlations as non-parametric checks (Table~\ref{tab:AI_Pred}).
+When AI ratings sharply distinguished between responses, humans agreed more with each other in both modalities.
 Results were robust to removal of influential observations (Cook's D).